Meteo-API/meteociel_api/README.md

 You can find the compiled html documentation in `meteociel_api/docs/_build/html/index.html`

-## Licence
+## License
-This code is provided under the GNU General Public Licence v3.0 (GPLv3).
+This code is provided under the GNU General Public License v3.0 (GPLv3).

-Please refer to [LICENCE](https://github.com/Meteo-API/meteociel_api/blob/main/LICENSE) file for further informations.
+Please refer to [LICENSE](https://github.com/Meteo-API/meteociel_api/blob/main/LICENSE) file for further informations.